Monkey Business: The Best Destinations to Observe Primates in their Natural Habitat

 Photo by Rod Waddington

-Only two primate species build sleeping platforms on the ground – humans and gorillas.
+Only two primate species build sleeping platforms on the ground – humans, and gorillas.
 Yet the world’s largest primate struggles for survival in the last protected patches of African rainforests – thanks to deforestation.

 Humans and apes share about 98% of their genetic material.
 That’s unbelievably close.
 Ignore the fur, and you’ll begin to the similarities.
-Although chimps are considered are closest relatives, gorillas might resemble us more.
+Although chimps are considered our closest relatives, gorillas might resemble us more.
 Mountain gorillas are primarily terrestrial and their feet are adapted for walking, not to mention that their facial expressions are worth a thousand words.

-They live in small groups in the equatorial forests of Rwanda, Uganda and Democratic Republic of Congo (DRC).
+They live in small groups in the equatorial forests of Rwanda, Uganda and The Democratic Republic of Congo (DRC).
 Communities usually consist of one to four adult males called silverbacks – due to the silver hair on their back.
 When the other males reach adulthood they are cast out of the group to form their own communities.